Certain jobs come with obvious dangers. However, in most cases, it’s the long-term health hazards that are worth worrying about.

 There are lots of things that can cause work-related stress.
 If your work is stressing you out, consider taking a break.

-If it persists, ask about reducing your responsibilities or consider finding a new job that’s less high-pressure.
+If it persists, ask about reducing your responsibilities or consider finding a new job that will not damage your health.
 Short-term methods of eliminating stress include taking a hot bath, meditating, listening to music and exercising.